 Revitalizing the fluid milk category remains a checkoff priority.
-To accomplish this, we work with targeted fluid milk processors who share farmers' commitment to invest in innovation, packaging and branded marketing efforts to address two core goals:
+To accomplish this, we work with targeted fluid milk processors who share farmers' commitment to invest in innovation, packaging, and branded marketing efforts to address two core goals:

-- Stabilizing the 40-plus year decline in fluid milk sales with a focus on growing "milk as milk" through new products - Growing milk-based beverages that lets milk "be the competition."
-This means milk serves as a primary ingredient in coffees, teas, smoothies and other ready-to-drink beverages
+- Stabilizing the 40-plus year decline in fluid milk sales with a focus on growing "milk as milk" through new products. - Growing milk-based beverages that lets milk "be the competition."
+This means milk serves as a primary ingredient in coffees, teas, smoothies and other ready-to-drink beverages.

 Through this initiative, we partnered with four core dairy/food companies: Dairy Farmers of America®, Darigold®, Kroger® and Shamrock Farms®.

-These efforts have led to sustainable change for the category through investments in advertising, staffing and product innovation.
-In 2019, these partners launched new beverages in growth-driving segments below and continue to support them with marketing:
+These efforts have led to sustainable change for the category through the partner making investments in infrastructure (e.g., new plant construction, upgraded facilities), advertising, staffing and product innovation.

+Our partners launched new beverages in growth-driving segments below and continue to support them with marketing: